> HAND BROCHURE

 - All parents must feel free to express their love for the baby they have lost and to grieve in their own way.

-- Seeing pregnant women and babies is often painful for months after the loss of a baby.
+- Seeing pregnant women and babies is often painful after the loss of a baby.

 - Fathers need opportunities to express their grief in their own way.

 - Family members and friends often find it hard to talk about the baby, and inappropriate remarks may cause further grief.

 - Parents often need help in talking with their other children about the baby’s death.